vviikk/vviikk.github.io/pages/INDEX.md

 I'm currently introducing Turborepo to speed up development and reduce build times in the frontend.

-- Led the effort to move the frontend to a monorepo, using PNPM & RushJS.
+- Led the effort to move the frontend to a monorepo, using PNPM & RushJS, that paved the way for micro-frontends.
 - Involved in our design system, using Storybook, Styled-components & React.
 - Involved in guilds and hackathons to improve the frontend development experience.

+---

 #### **Mar 2019 – December 2020** Senior Front-end Engineer